yampelo/beagle/docs/configuration.md

     -   For example `bolt://localhost:7687`
 -   `username`: Username to authenticate with
 -   `password`: Password for the username
--   `batch_size`: Number of items to send to Neo4J at once using UNWIND querys.
+-   `batch_size`: Number of items to send to Neo4J at once using UNWIND queries.
     -   Default value is `1000`

 ### `dgraph`